 Step 3 - Planning and Implementation (September 2019)

 A final community gathering unites the task forces with Resource Team experts including the utilities to set work plans.
 Work will then begin to implement the chosen initiatives.
 Ongoing support, for up to one year, will be provided by VCRD staff.
+Click here for a flyer with details.

 The Climate Economy Model Communities Program is a community-driven process with local leaders, VCRD, Efficiency Vermont, and other partners to cultivate economic development, innovation, and affordability in the face of climate change.
 This event is produced by VCRD, a non-profit organization supporting the locally-defined progress of Vermont’s rural communities.
 If you have any questions about the program, please e-mail or call Program Director Jon Copans at email@example.com or (802) 225-6393.